lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 In `pRoloc` there is functionality for unsupervsied machine learning methods.
-In unsupervised learning, the training data consists of a set of input vectors e.g. protein profiles, for which we do not have information about the class label e.g. localisation.
-The main goal in unsupervised learning is to uncover groups of similar examples within the data, this is termed clustering.
-Ordinance methods such as principal components analysis (PCA) also fall into the category of unsupervised learning methods, where the data can be projected from a high-dimensional spcae down to two or three dimensions for the purpose of visualisation.
+In unsupervised learning, the training data consists of a set of input vectors e.g. protein profiles, ignoring the information about the class label e.g. localisation, other than for annotation purposes.
+The main goal in unsupervised learning is to uncover groups of similar features within the data, termed clustering.
+Ordination methods such as principal components analysis (PCA) also fall into the category of unsupervised learning methods, where the data can be projected from a high-dimensional spcae down to two or three dimensions for the purpose of visualisation.

 As described and demonstrated already above, PCA is a valuable and powerful method for data visualisation and quality control.
-We do not do any unsupervised clustering in the frame of the above spatial proteomics workflow as although clustering can be useful for grouping labelled data into categories e.g. see the `mrkHClust` function, we do not find it adaquete for spatial proteomics data analysis.
+Another application uses hierarchical clustering to summarise the relation between marker proteins using he `mrkHClust` function, where the euclidean distance bewteen average class-specific profiles is used to produce a dendrogramme describing a simple relationship between the sub-cellular classes.

+![Hierarchical clustering of the average marker profiles summarising the relation between organelles profiles.](figure/hclust-1)

+[fig:mrkHclust]

 We find supervised learning more suited to the task of protein localisation prediction in which we use high-quality curated marker proteins to build a classifier, instead of using an entirely unsupervised approach to look for clusters and then look for enrichment of organelles and complexes.
 In the latter we do not make good use of valuable prior knowledge, and in our experience unsupervised clustering can be extremely difficult due poor estimates of the number of clusters that may appear in the data.

 Writing and exporting data {#writing-and-exporting-data .unnumbered}
 ==========================